ktariayman/toDoApp-MERN-/README.md

 # toDoApp-MERN-
-todo app using MERN &amp; redux ( for educational purpose )
+todo app using MERN & redux ( for educational purpose )